Red Team

 The duration varies depending on the scope and complexity of the engagement.
 It can last from a few weeks to several months.
 Longer engagements are often more comprehensive.

-To prepare for a red team engagement, organizations should conduct regular security assessments, have an incident response plan in place, and ensure that their team is aware of the upcoming exercise.
+To prepare for a red team engagement, organisations should conduct regular security assessments, have an incident response plan in place, and ensure that their team is aware of the upcoming exercise.
 They should also establish clear objectives and scope for the red team.

 When selecting a red team service provider, consider their experience, certifications, and references.
 Ensure they understand your industry and specific cybersecurity needs.
 Request case studies and sample reports to assess their quality of work.